philuttley/stats-methods-25/_episodes/05-mle_model_fitting.md

 ## Using optimisers to obtain MLEs

 For the distributions discussed so far, the MLEs could be obtained analytically from the derivatives of the likelihood function.
 However, in most practical examples, the data are complex (i.e. multiple measurements) and the model distribution may include multiple parameters, making an analytical solution impossible.
-In some cases, like those we have examined so far, it is possible to calculate the posterior distribution numerically.
+In some cases, like those we have examined so far, it is possible to calculate the MLE probability distribution numerically.
 However, that can be very challenging when considering complex data and/or models with many parameters, leading to a multi-dimensional parameter _hypersurface_ which cannot be efficiently mapped using any kind of computation over a dense grid of parameter values.
-Furthermore, we may only want the MLEs and perhaps their errors, rather than the entire posterior pdf.
-In these cases, where we do not need or wish to calculate the complete posterior distribution, we can obtain the MLEs numerically, via a numerical approach called _optimisation_.
+Furthermore, we may only want the MLEs and perhaps their errors, rather than the entire pdf of the MLEs.
+In these cases, where we do not need or wish to calculate the complete distribution, we can obtain the MLEs numerically, via a numerical approach called _optimisation_.

 Optimisation methods use algorithmic approaches to obtain either the minimum or maximum of a function of one or more adjustable parameters.
 These approaches are implemented in software using _optimisers_.
-We do not need the normalised posterior pdf in order to obtain an MLE, since only the pdf shape matters to find the peak.
-So the function to be optimised is often the likelihood function (for the uniform prior case) or product of likelihood and prior, or commonly some variant of those, such as the log-likelihood or, as we will see later [_weighted least squares_]({{ page.root }}/reference/#weighted-least-squares), colloquially known as [_chi-squared fitting_]({{ page.root }}/reference/#chi-squared-fitting).
+We do not need the correctly normalised pdf in order to obtain an MLE, since only the pdf shape matters to find the peak.
+So the function to be optimised is often the log-likelihood or, as we will see later [_weighted least squares_]({{ page.root }}/reference/#weighted-least-squares), colloquially known as [_chi-squared fitting_]({{ page.root }}/reference/#chi-squared-fitting).

 > ## Optimisation methods and the `scipy.optimize` module.